 Working age exceptions who can claim Housing Benefit

-If you have not yet reached pensionable age, you can make a claim for Housing Benefit if:
+If you have not yet reached State Pension age, you can make a claim for Housing Benefit if:

 - you live in specified or supported exempt accommodation (where you have been placed in the accommodation due to an identifiable need for care, support or supervision and your landlord is a housing association, registered charity or voluntary organisation)

 - you live in temporary accommodation provided by Telford & Wrekin Council